Cervical Cancer Facts and Stats

 cervical cancer deaths in the U.S. declined

 by nearly 70%.
-It continued declining more gradually to 2003.
-It has since stabilized.
+It continued declining more gradually to 2003 before stabilizing.
 The

-overall decline is mainly attributed to the increased use of the Pap test.5
+overall decline is mainly attributed to the increased use of the Pap test.3 This screening method is able to find changes in the cervix before cancer has a chance to develop.

 detected at its earliest stage, cervical cancer